V4F2 Markov Processes

-The first part of the course will be mainly based on Prof. Eberle's lecture notes for Markov processes WS16/17 (pdf) and on Ligget's book.
+The first part of the course will be mainly based on Prof. Eberle's lecture notes for Markov processes WS16/17 (pdf).
 Some notes for the lectures will be posted here:

 - Note 1 : Introduction, examples, the canonical setup and the strong Markov property. (pdf) [version 1.1, posted 24/10/2017]